frictionlessdata/tableschema-py/README.md

 ### CLI

-> CLI is not a part of SemVer versionning.
-If you use it programatically please pin concrete `goodtables` version to your requirements file.
+> It's a provisional API excluded from SemVer.
+If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 JSON Table Schema features a CLI called `jsontableschema`.
 This CLI exposes the `infer` and `validate` functions for command line use.